TahaniAziiz/Keep-Password-App/README.md

-# Keep-Password-App
+# Keep-Password-AppIt
-It is an application that keeps passwords of users.
+is an application that keeps passwords of users.

-The goal is that it helps users to keeps their passwords, by registering in the application or logging in if the user is registered.
+The goal of the application is to help users to save their passwords in a secure place.

 Each registered user is allowed to:

 1- To enter more than one application with "Username, Password and Confirmation".
-2- Can delete his account if he wants.
-Or delete one of the entered applications.
+2- Can delete his account if he wants, or delete one of the entered applications.
 3- Can modify password or username.

-System requirements:
-Service Tomcat, MongoDB.
+System requirements: Service Tomcat, MongoDB.

-technical stack:
-IntelliJ IDEA,
-Spring Boot Framework.
+Technical Stack: ​IntelliJ IDEA, Spring Boot Framework